 Once the student finishes a dual credit class, the professor reports that grade to Pritchett who then shares the grade with the student.
 If the student is homeschooled, they are advised to share the result with their parents.
 If the student is in private or public school, they need to share the grade with their principal or guidance counselor in order to get the grade on their high school transcript, if applicable.

 Barr is finishing his associate degree in general education with a focus on STEM and is set to graduate in 2021.
 He plans to continue studying at Troy University to pursue a degree in the 3D Printing for Art and Industry program.

 Saving on College While Getting the College Experience

 TROY’S ACCELERATE dual enrollment program offers financial savings on the cost of a college education, but just as important, students truly get to experience college with faculty and others who care about their success as much as they do.

 “Dual enrollment courses give students that little taste of college.
-If students give TROY a try, I believe they are going to fall in love, just like I did,” says James.
+If students give TROY a try, I believe they are going to fall in love, just like I did,” says Pritchett.
 “If they go to another institution or a larger institution, they can get lost in the crowd or looked at as high school students — even if they are sitting in a college course.
 At TROY, we love our students and want to see each one of them be successful.”

 Barr advises students considering the dual enrollment program to be prepared to go the extra mile when it comes to how hard they try in their education.
 “Even though the courses that you take at the University will be difficult,” he adds, “it will all be worth it in the end.
 It is a perfect opportunity to prove your academic mettle in the face of adversity.”